disi-unibo-nlp/nlg-metricverse/nlgmetricverse/metrics/bleu/README.md

 - [Liu et al. 2016](https://www.aclweb.org/anthology/D16-1230) specifically argue against BLEU as a metric for assessing dialogue systems, based on a lack of correlation with human judgments about dialogue coherence.
 - [Reiter 2018](https://aclanthology.org/J18-3002/), in his structured review of BLEU, finds a low correlation between BLEU and human judgment.
 - [Sulem et al. 2018](https://aclanthology.org/D18-1081/) examine BLEU – in the context of text simplification – on grammaticality, meaning preservation and simplicity.
 They report a very low, and, in some cases, negative correlation with human judgment.
+- BLEU score can be misleading since several permutations of the n-grams of a sentence would get the same score as the original sentence, even though not all of the permutations would be correct or sensible.
+In other words, BLEU admits many spurious variants.
+It also penalizes correct translations if they substantially differ from the vocabulary of the references.
+[Zhang et al. 2004](http://www.lrec-conf.org/proceedings/lrec2004/summaries/755.htm).

 ## Citation
 ```bibtex